Eomys/MoSQITo/readme.md

 Tutorials are available in the [tutorials](./tutorials/) folder.
 Documentation and validation of the MOSQITO functions are available in the [documentation](./documentation/) folder.

+## Getting MOSQITO
+MOSQITO is available on [pip](https://pypi.org/project/pip/).
+Simply type in a shell the following command:

+    pip install mosqito

+This command line should download and install MOSQITO on your computer, along with all the needed dependencies.

+If you need to import .uff or .unv files, you will need the pyuff package dependency.
+Note that 'pyuff' is released under the GPL license which prevents MOSQITO from being used in other software that must be under a more permissive license.
+To include the 'pyuff' dependancy anyway, type the following command:

+    pip install mosqito[uff]

 ## Contact

 You can contact us on Github by opening an issue (to request a feature, ask a question or report a bug).

-## How to cite MOSQITO
+## Citing MOSQITO

+If you are using MOSQITO in your research activities, please help our scientific visibility by citing our work!
+You can use the following citation in APA format:

+Green Forge Coop.
+MOSQITO [Computer software]. https://doi.org/10.5281/zenodo.5284054

-If you use MOSQITO for your research activities and need to cite the software in a publication, please use the following citation:
+If you need to cite the current release of MOSQITO, please use the "Cite this repository" feature in the "About" section of this Github repository.

-TODO
+## Publications citing MOSQITO

+Glesser, M., Ni, S., Degrendele, K., Wanty, S., & Le Besnerais, J. (2021).
+Sound quality analysis of Electric Drive Units under different switching control strategies.
+Automotive NVH Comfort Congress, Le Mans , France.

+San Millán-Castillo, R., Latorre-Iglesias, E., Glesser, M., Wanty, S., Jiménez-Caminero, D., & Álvarez-Jimeno, J.M.
+(2021).
+MOSQITO: an open-source and free toolbox for sound quality metrics in the industry and education. *INTER-NOISE and NOISE-CON Congress and Conference Proceedings*.